AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

   o  GLES 2.0
-       - Additional pilot cube rotation not working properly.
-       - How to achieve occulsion of arrows, and then transparency? o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Time and CPU measurements.
+       - Additional pilot cube rotation not working properly. o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Time and CPU measurements.
 Possible use of DDMS o  Refactor and clean up state machines.